united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   It is recommended that you have full control over the operating system.
 To install Flatcar on your server, follow [this guide](/docs/production-guide/installation/flatcar-installation/). <!-- This article needs to be merged together https://umh.docs.umh.app/docs/production-guide/installation/flatcar-installation-virtual-machine/ https://learn.umh.app/course/flatcar-installation-on-proxmox/ -->
 - Red Hat Enterprise Linux (RHEL) 9.0 and higher.
-Recommended when you can choose only out of a small amount of potential Operating System in your large enterprise
+Recommended when you can choose out of a small amount of potential Operating Systems.
 - Community Supported: Ubuntu 22.04.4 LTS.
 This approach is useful when you're for example trying to install the UMH on a cloud instance like AWS EC2 and struggle to install Flatcar or RHEL there.